Sourcing Disclosure: Licensed Bangladesh Global Sourcing Specialist facilitating global access under Named Patient Regulations.

 Expert-reviewed clinical data for prescription-only medicine.

-Clinical Indication: Newly diagnosed FLT3-ITD positive Acute Myeloid Leukemia (AML).
+- Used for: Quizar 17.7 mg tablet is used in Newly diagnosed adult patient with FLT3-ITD positive Acute Myeloid Leukemia (AML).

 What are the primary clinical indications for Quizar 17.7 mg?